Legislative violence: North Macedonia

-An ethnic Albanian Democratic Party of Albanians opposition party announced it was boycotting parliament after a fist fight broke out in the chamber between its member Orhan Ibrahimi and Rexhail Ismaili from the rival ruling Democratic Union for Integration.
+In 2014, the Democratic Party of Albanians announced it was boycotting parliament after a fist fight broke out in the chamber between its members Orhan Ibrahimi and Rexhail Ismaili from the ruling Democratic Union for Integration.

 Pakistan

 26 January 2017

-The National Assembly of Pakistan witnessed violence when members of the ruling party Pakistan Muslim League (N) and the opposition party Pakistan Tehreek-e-Insaf came to blows with one another over the Panama Papers case.
-Amid scuffle and heated arguments, MPs slapped, kicked and pushed each other in a rare clash in the house.
+The National Assembly of Pakistan witnessed violence when members of the ruling Pakistan Muslim League (N) and the opposition Pakistan Tehreek-e-Insaf came to blows with one another over the Panama Papers case.
+Amid scuffles and heated arguments, MPs slapped, kicked, and pushed each other in a rare clash in the house.

 6 November 2018

-Elected members of the ruling hall were caught on camera pushing, manhandling and even dealing blows at each other.
+Elected members of the ruling hall were caught on camera pushing, manhandling, and even dealing blows at each other.

-The focus of the fight was Asia Bibi, a woman saved from the hangman by a ruling of the Supreme Court of Pakistan, which ordered her release after she spent eight years on death row for conviction under blasphemy laws.
+The focus of the fight was Asia Bibi, a woman saved from hanging by a ruling of the Supreme Court of Pakistan, which ordered her release after she spent eight years on death row for conviction under blasphemy laws.

 4 February 2021

-Parliament descended into violence with both the Opposition and treasury benches brawling with each other.
-Later, show cause notices were issued to three members regarding their involvement in the "unpleasant incident" that took place during parliamentary proceedings.
+Parliament descended into violence, with the Opposition and treasury benches brawling each other.
+Later, three members were issued show-cause notices regarding their involvement in the "unpleasant incident" during parliamentary proceedings.

 Peru

-The Congress of the Republic of Peru has seen many violent acts through the years.

 28 June 1988

-When Peru had a bicameral legislature, member of congress Rómulo León (APRA) tried to grab and punch his colleague Fernando Olivera (FIM) because Olivera was accusing him of having secret bank accounts in a Swiss bank.
+When Peru had a bicameral legislature, member of congress Rómulo León (APRA) tried to grab and punch his colleague Fernando Olivera (FIM) after Olivera accused him of having secret bank accounts in a Swiss bank.
 He was suspended for 120 days from Congress.

 27 August 1998

-After Alberto Fujimori dissolved Congress and approved a unicameral legislature, Congressman Javier Diez Canseco (PS) decided to finish a heated discussion with a Fujimorist congressman with a punch in the jaw.
-He was suspended for 120 days from the legislature for the violent act.
+After President Alberto Fujimori dissolved Congress and approved a unicameral legislature, Congressman Javier Diez Canseco (PS) decided to finish a heated discussion with a Fujimorist congressman with a punch in the jaw.
+He was suspended for 120 days from the legislature for the act.

 26 July 2000

-On the oath day, Congressmen threw coins to their colleague Roger Cáceres because they were accusing him of being a turncoat for moving to the government party Peru 2000.
+On the oath day, Congressmen threw coins at their colleague Roger Cáceres because they accused him of being a turncoat for moving to the government party Peru 2000.
 His son Roger Cáceres Pérez (also a Congressman) insulted the coin throwers.

 August 2006

 Union for Peru Congresswomen Nancy Obregón and Elsa Malpartida did not approve the Peru–United States Trade Promotion Agreement.
-For that reason, they tried to escape punching and kicking the Congress security.
-They were suspended for 120 days from the legislature for the violent acts.
+For that reason, they tried to escape by punching and kicking Congress security.
+They were suspended for 120 days from the legislature for their acts.

 19 May 2011

-Congressman Víctor Andrés García Belaúnde (AP) accused his colleague Luis Wilson (PAP) of having members of his family working for a national hospital with high salaries.
-Luis Wilson started to defy García Belaúnde's accusations, then went to his desk and started insulting and tried to fight with him, but his colleagues prevented it.
+Congressman Víctor Andrés García Belaúnde (AP) accused his colleague Luis Wilson (PAP) of having his relatives work for a national hospital with high salaries.
+Wilson denied García Belaúnde's accusations, then went to his desk, started insulting him, and tried to fight with him, but his colleagues prevented it.